Skip to content

 • InfographicsInfographics

-Flat affect refers to a lack of emotion, characterized by a relatively consistent blank expression.
-People with flat affect do not react to emotional triggers, show emotions, or produce facial expressions in the same ways most people do.
-Flat affect is not itself a mental health condition.
-However, it is a common symptom of conditions such as schizophrenia, personality disorders, and severe depression.
+Flat affect refers to a lack of outward emotional expression, marked by a relatively consistent blank facial expression, a monotone voice, and little visible reaction to emotional events.
+People with flat affect, also called affective flattening or flattened affect, still feel emotions but do not show them the way most people do.
+Flat affect is not a mental health condition on its own.
+It is a symptom of conditions including schizophrenia, severe depression, PTSD, autism, Parkinson’s disease, and traumatic brain injury.

 ADVERTISEMENT